syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Load sort icon through template

-The SfDataGrid uses an icon to indicate the ascending and descending states of groups.
-You can personalize the sorting icon by utilizing the `sfDataGrid.SortIconTemplate` property.
-This property enables you to define a custom template that will appear in its regular form when the sort is in ascending order, and it will rotate downward when the sort is in descending order.
+The SfDataGrid uses an icon to indicate the ascending and descending states of sorting.
+You can personalize the sorting icon by using the `SfDataGrid.SortIconTemplate` property.
+This property allows you to define a custom template that appears in its regular form when the sort is in ascending order.
+It will rotate downward when the sort is in descending order.
 To implement this, refer to the following code snippet:

 {% tabs %}